 - Bake spaghetti squash by cutting in half, scooping out the seeds, and laying face down in a baking dish with about 1 centimeter of water in it.
 Bake at 350-400F for 30-45 minutes, until a fork can easily pierce the skin.
 You can make it easier to cut by putting the whole thing in the oven during the preheat, about 10 minutes.
+Or if you have an Instant Pot check out the directions below.

 - This step can be done anytime before the meal; use the squash chilled if cooked the day before (save energy and bake it with dinner), or bake it right in the lasagna pan to save a dish.